akdombrowski/dv-game/img-base64/compress-strings/notes.md

 2. read base64

-3. this creates a buffer
+3. this creates a buffer (or a string if you provide an encoding when reading file with readfilesync)

-4. brotli compress the buffer (buf)
+4. brotli compress the buffer (buf) or string

    ```javascript
    zlib.brotliCompressSync(buf, {